MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 Please see [`AUTHORS.md`](AUTHORS.md) for a list of contributors to the workshop materials.

-We would like to give a special thanks to our partner for this workshop, the [Molecular Sciences Software Institute](https://molssi.org/) (MolSSI), who is the primary sponsor of this workshop.
+We would like to give a special thanks to our partner and primary sponsor for this workshop, the [Molecular Sciences Software Institute](https://molssi.org/) (MolSSI).

 <img
 src="/logos/MolSSI_Logo.png"